warcrimesdocument/warcrimesdocument.github.io/_posts/2022-03-10-brainwashed-into-writing-a-mentally-ill-sounding-message-to-the-authorities.markdown

 ---
 layout: post
-title: "Brainwashed into writing a mentally ill sounding message to the authorities in 2019 (min tidigare kontakt med polisen var resultatet av deras arbete)."
+title: "They brainwashed me into writing a mentally ill sounding message to the authorities in 2019, before they caused my suicide attempt.
+(If they are reading this: Min tidigare kontakt med polisen var resultatet av deras arbete)."
 date: 2022-03-10 14:20:00 +0100
 categories: torture
 ---